dansmyers/ComputerOrganizationAndArchitecture/Notes/03c-Signed_Integers_and_Two's_Complement.md

 -5
 ```

-Boom!
-It can't get much easier than that.

 Sign-and-magnitude notation converts the concept of a negative sign into a bit-based integer encoding.

 Suppose we have *N* bits available to encode a number.
 Choose one bit, typically the leftmost, to represent the sign.